Mild spoilers abound, but nothing that would ruin a first watch of the show.

 As much fun as it is to tear something to shreds, I must say that the show is less cringe than this clip makes it look.
 It's not as out of touch and idiotic as some of the other trash that Netflix has released.
 Do I like the idea of a teen boy explaining masturbation to a teen girl?
 Nope!
 But the extended dry humping scene, which brought me right back to my own high school experience, elicited a mental golf clap.
 I thought the writers dealt with Max's sexuality in a realistic way.
 It's hard to figure out how to be emotionally vulnerable when self-confidence is nonexistent.
 Ginny's struggle with self-injury is handled with similar care.
 When the writers stop awkwardly overexplaining everything to the audience, there is a noticeable improvement in quality.

 By the time I finished episode ten, I was a little sad to see the show end.
 Should it win any awards?
 No. Let's please avoid another "Emily in Paris" catastrophe.
-But there some good stuff here.
+But there is some good stuff here.
 My biggest hope is that this show will expose more people to Antonia Gentry and open up career opportunities for her.
 The show as a whole isn't going to blow your mind or transport you back to the coziness of Stars Hollow, but with the help of a 10mg edible, it's a nice way to give your brain a break from the pandemic drudgery.